 - Respond quickly and positively in the public social media space to acknowledge the comment, but don’t give the troll more attention than that.

 - Create a policy - find some talking points to use as prepared responses and clearly state in your “about” section what types of comments are allowed on the page.

 - Counter inaccurate information with factual information if you are the official spokesperson - express no attitude or judgment, and let it go after that.

-- Contact OMC if you aren’t the official spokesperson - screen capture or grab the url of the post and email it to firstname.lastname@example.org.
+- Contact the Office of Marketing and Strategic Communications - screen capture or grab the url of the post and email it to email@example.com.
 We will follow up ourselves or with the appropriate social channel owner.

 - Ask for contact information—if the troll really wants to be heard, he/she will want you to hear the full story.
 Otherwise, it will likely diffuse the situation.

 - Keep a record of the conversation by screen capturing the wording, especially if you are forced to take actions such as banning the user or deleting comments.

 What are our expectations of the public on social media?

 Eureka College reserves the right to block users, delete a post, or restrict access to a page if the following guidelines are not followed:

 - Do not use curse words, racist words, or abusive language